gut-leben-in-deutschland/bericht/content/07/report.en.md

 In rural areas **local public transport** is often **tied in with school transport**.
 Therefore, it is much more difficult to move around outside of peak times, particularly during the school holidays and on weekends.

-In 2014, almost everyone in Germany was within walking distance of a bus stop and slightly more than one third of people could walk to a railway station.
-However the statistics do not provide information on the regularity and the hours of operation of public transit.[^1] The federal states and municipalities decide on the hours of operation of different bus and train lines when making calls for tender.
+In 2016, almost everyone in Germany was within walking distance of a bus stop and almost four out of ten people could walk to a railway station.
+However the statistics do not provide information on the regularity and the hours of operation of public transit.[^2] The federal states and municipalities decide on the hours of operation of different bus and train lines when making calls for tender.

 <!-- GovernmentMeasures start -->